Weierstrass semigroups from cyclic covers of hyperelliptic curves: Introduction

 \section{Introduction}

 {\it Hurwitz spaces} of covers $C \ra B$ of algebraic curves of fixed genus have long played an important role in algebraic geometry and number theory. {\it Cyclic} covers are distinguished by their simplicity; indeed, the geometry of a cyclic cover is controlled by its branch locus on the target curve $B$.
 It is natural to ask, in particular, about the behavior of {\it Weierstrass semigroups} in ramification points of a cyclic cover; this is a cyclic cover version of Hurwitz' celebrated {\it realization problem} for Weierstrass semigroups.
 Resolving it, however, is untenable without introducing further hypotheses.
 In this paper, we address the realization problem for ramification points $p$ of {\it marked} cyclic covers $(C,p) \ra (B,q)$ whose targets are hyperelliptic curves marked in hyperelliptic Weierstrass points.
-In this context it turns out that realizability is controlled by the multiplicative behavior of divisor classes in the Jacobian of $B$ that are naturally extracted from the branch divisors of our covers.